nprint/nprintml/README.md

 ### Further set-up

-nprintML leverages [AutoGluon](https://auto.gluon.ai/) to manage AutoML.
+nPrintML leverages [AutoGluon](https://auto.gluon.ai/) to manage AutoML.
 However, it _does not_ by default install additional libraries required for **all** models supported by AutoGluon.
 If you wish to test these models, you will need to install their requirements manually.

 AutoGluon will itself note which models it is unable to generate – and how to satisfy their requirements – during operation.

 For more information, consult the [AutoGluon documentation](https://auto.gluon.ai/).

 ## Usage

-nprintML supplies the top-level shell command `nprintml` &ndash;
+nPrintML supplies the top-level shell command `nprintml` &ndash;

     nprintml ...